Ubadah ibn al-Samit: Quran

-Hadith & Legals
+Hadith & Legal Veridcts

-The fact that 'Ubadah was among the few ompanions of Muhammad who are allowed to give Fatwa verdicts and passed down the knowledge of so many Hadith narrations from Muhammad, Muslim scholars across generations generally view him as one of Islam's patrons of knowledge, and borrowed traditions from 'Ubadah as the basis for various rulings, including the observance of Islamic teaching, mysticism, eschatological, ethics or jurisrudence in Sunni Madhhab.
+'Ubadah was among the few companions of Muhammad who were allowed to give Fatwa verdicts.
+Due to his transmission of so many Hadith narrations from Muhammad, Muslim scholars across generations have generally viewed him as one of Islam's patrons of knowledge, and have borrowed traditions from 'Ubadah as the basis for various rulings in Sunni Islam, including the observance of Islamic teachings, mysticism, eschatological, ethics or jurisprudence.
 In al-Dhahabi's book Siyar a'lam al-nubala, he recorded that at least one hundred and eighty-one (181) Hadiths were narrated by 'Ubadah.